expressive-code/expressive-code/packages/@expressive-code/core/README.md

       Defaults to the `github-dark` theme bundled with Shiki.

       See [`ExpressiveCodeTheme`](#expressivecodetheme) for more information, including how to load your own themes.

+    - `useThemedScrollbars?: boolean`

+      Whether the theme is allowed to style the scrollbars.
+Defaults to `true`.

+      If set to `false`, scrollbars will be rendered using the browser's default style.

+      Note that you can override the individual scrollbar colors defined by the theme using the `styleOverrides` option.

+    - `useThemedSelectionColors?: boolean`

+      Whether the theme is allowed to style selected text.
+Defaults to `true`.

+      If set to `false`, selected text will be rendered using the browser's default style.

+      Note that you can override the individual selection colors defined by the theme using the `styleOverrides` option.

     - `styleOverrides: Partial<UnresolvedCoreStyleSettings<CoreStyleSettings>>`